AwalaApp/specs/rs002-pki.md

 A certificate MUST NOT be valid before its issuer is valid or after its issuer expires.

+The serial number of the certificate MUST NOT be negative (in order to make it easier to convert between little endian and big endian representations).

 ## Certificate Types

 Endpoints and gateways can use the following types of certificates.